 This is a temporary mode automatically accessed by the device after the Reset mode, or after a wake-up from Stop mode.
-In Normal Request mode, the VDD regulator is ON, the RESET pin is High, and the LIN is operating in RX Only mode.

-As soon as the device enters in the Normal Request mode an internal timer is started for 150 ms (typical value).
-During these 150 ms, the MCU must configure the Timing Control register (TIMCR) and the Mode Control register (MCR) with MOD2 and MOD1 bits set = 0, to enter the Normal mode.
-If within the 150 ms timeout, the MCU does not command the 33912 to Normal mode, it enters in Reset mode.
-If the WDCONF pin is grounded, to disable the watchdog function, it goes directly in Normal mode after the Reset mode.
-If the WDCONF pin is open, the 33912 stays typically for 150 ms in Normal Request before entering in Normal mode.
+In Normal Request mode, the VDD regulator is ON, the Reset pin is high and the LIN is operating in RX Only mode.
+As soon as the device enters the Normal Request mode, an internal timer is started for 150 ms (typical value).
+During these 150 ms, the MCU must configure the Timing Control Register (TIMCR) and the MCR with MOD2 and MOD1 bits set = 0, to enter in Normal mode.
+If within the 150 ms timeout the MCU does not command the 33911 to Normal mode, it enters in Reset mode.
+If the WDCONF pin is grounded to disable the watchdog function, the 33911 goes directly in Normal mode after the Reset mode.
+If the WDCONF pin is open, the 33911 stays typically for 150 ms in Normal Request before entering in Normal mode.

-14.1.4 Normal mode
+15.1.4 Normal mode

-In Normal mode, all 33912 functions are active and can be controlled by the SPI interface and the PWMIN pin.
+In Normal mode, all 33911 functions are active and can be controlled by the SPI interface and the PWMIN pin.
 The VDD regulator is ON and delivers its full current capability.
 If an external resistor is connected between the WDCONF pin and the Ground, the window watchdog function is enabled.
-The wake-up inputs (L1-L4) can be read as digital inputs or have its voltage routed through the analog-multiplexer.
+The wake-up inputs (L1 and L2) can be read as digital inputs or have its voltage routed through the analog multiplexer.
 The LIN interface has slew rate and timing compatible with the LIN protocol specification 2.0.
 The LIN bus can transmit and receive information.
-The high-side and low-side switches are active and have PWM capability according to the SPI configuration.
+The high-side and the low-side switches are active and have PWM capability according to the SPI configuration.
 The interrupts are generated to report failures for V{SUP} over/undervoltage, thermal shutdown, or thermal shutdown prewarning on the main regulator.

-14.1.5 Sleep mode
+15.1.5 Sleep mode

 The Sleep mode is a Low-power mode.
-From Normal mode, the device enters into Sleep mode by sending one SPI command through the Mode Control register (MCR).
+From Normal mode, the device enters the Sleep mode by sending one SPI command through the MCR.
 All blocks are in their lowest power consumption condition.
-Only some wake-up sources (wake-up inputs with or without cyclic sense, forced wake-up and LIN receiver) are active.
+Only some wake-up sources (wake-up inputs with or without cyclic sense, forced wake-up, and LIN receiver) are active.
 The 5.0 V regulator is OFF.
-The internal low-power oscillator may be active if the IC is configured for cyclic-sense.
-In this condition, one of the high-side switches is turned on periodically and the wake-up inputs are sampled.
+The internal low-power oscillator may be active if the IC is configured for cyclic sense.
+In this condition, the high-side switches are turned on periodically and the wake-up inputs are sampled.
 Wake-up from Sleep mode is similar to a power-up.
-The device goes in Reset mode except the SPI reports the wake-up source and the BATFAIL flag is not set.
+The device goes into Reset mode except the SPI reports the wake-up source, and the BATFAIL flag is not set.

-14.1.6 Stop mode
+15.1.6 Stop mode

 The Stop mode is the second Low-power mode, but in this case the 5.0 V regulator is ON with limited current drive capability.
-The application MCU is always supplied while the 33912 is operating in Stop mode.
-The device can enter into Stop mode only by sending the SPI command.
-When the application is in this mode, it can wake-up from the 33912 side (for example: cyclic sense, force wake-up, LIN bus, wake inputs) or the MCU side (CS, RST pins).
-Wake-up from Stop mode transitions the 33912 to Normal Reguest mode and generates an interrupt except if the wake-up event is a low to high transition on the CS pin or comes from the RST pin.
+The application MCU is always supplied while the 33911 is operating in Stop mode.

+The device can enter the Stop mode only by sending a SPI command.
+When the application is in this mode, it can wake-up from the 33911 side (for example: cyclic sense, force wake-up, LIN bus, wake inputs) or the MCU side (CS, RST pins).
+Wake-up from Stop mode transitions the 33911 to Normal Request mode and generate an interrupt, except if the wake-up event is a low to high transition on the CS pin or comes from the RST pin.